SlicBeat Documentation

 Sample instrument parameters:

-Classic Synthesis: Virtual Analog + VCF, Phase Distortion, 6-Op FM (3 patch structures), Waveshaping
+Classic Synthesis: Virtual Analog + VCF, Phase Distortion, Waveshaping

 Digital Synthesis: Granular, Additive, Wavetable, Wave Terrain, Harmonic Chord, Speech Synthesis, Chiptune, String Machine